broke-protocol/broke-protocol/docs/Examples/Server/01_IScript-And-Plugin.md

 ```

 ```
 Yup, nothing.
 That's why we added `IScript`.
-You don't need to do anything, because all `IScript` implementations will get called at runtime.
+You don't need to do anything, because all `IScript` constructors will get called at runtime.

 The following will work just fine: